 Q. Where can I find further information?

 Students who are unsure of how to paraphrase or quote or would like more information on how much to quote, should refer to the 'Study Skills Resources' page on the Current Students Website.
-Here you will find the Academic Skills Guide which provides assessment writing and referencing guidelines and ACAP Information Skills Online which is an interactive web-based tutorial.
-There are 4 different tutorials, including 'Plagiarism and copyright' and 'How to create a reference list using the APA style'.
+Here you will find the Academic Skills Guide which provides assessment writing and referencing guidelines and ACAP Information Skills Online.

 Q. What is Turnitin?